Harshit2012/Rock_Paper_Scissors/README.md

 # Rock Paper Scissors
 Rock Paper Scissor game in python.
-This game can play on terimal
+This game can play on terimal.